top of page

 • Present

-• Able to respond to needs vs react to behavior
+• Able to respond to our children's needs vs react to their behaviors

-• Clear on your child's behavior and motivations
+• Have clarity about your child's behavior and motivations

-• Connected to yourself and your own values, not just professing them
+• Be connected to yourself and aware of your own needs

 But most of us spend our time in the Yellow Zone: